 Although the Company believes it is more likely than not that all recognized income tax benefits would be sustained upon examination, the Company has recognized some income tax benefits that have a reasonable possibility of successfully being challenged by the tax authorities.
-These income tax positions could result in total unrecognized tax benefits increasing by up to approximately \$13.2 million if the Company's position was successfully challenged.
-However, the Company believes that it is reasonably possible that such an increase in total unrecognized tax benefits will be recognized as certain tax position due to a favorable outcome of the litigation with tax authorities in the amount of approximately \$8.0 million before the end of 2007.
+These income tax positions could result in total unrecognized tax benefits increasing by up to approximately \$19.9 million if the Company's position was successfully challenged.
+However, the Company believes that it is reasonably possible that such an increase in total unrecognized tax benefits will be recognized as certain tax positions due to a favorable outcome of litigation with the tax authorities in the amount of approximately \$8.8 million during 2008.

 The Company recognizes accrued interest related to unrecognized tax benefits and penalties in income tax expenses.
-During the three and six months ended June 30, 2007, the Company recognized approximately \$0.4 million and \$0.6 million, respectively, in interest and penalties.
-At January 1, 2007 and June 30, 2007, the Company had accrued for approximately \$3.2 million and \$7.0 million, respectively, for the payment of interest and penalties.
+During the three and nine months ended September 30, 2007, the Company recognized approximately \$0.4 million and \$1.0 million, respectively, in interest and penalties.
+At January 1, 2007 and September 30, 2007, the Company had accrued for approximately \$3.2 million and \$4.4 million, respectively, for the payment of interest and penalties.

-As of the adoption of FIN No. 48, the tax years ended December 31, 2003, 2004, 2005 and 2006 remained subject to examination by United States tax authorities.
-As of the adoption date of FIN No.48, the tax years ended December 31, 2004, 2005 and 2006 remained subject to examination by Russian and Ukrainian tax authorities.
+The tax years ended December 31, 2004, 2005 and 2006 remain subject to examination by United States, Russian and Ukrainian tax authorities.